 - Insufficient information regarding the candidate as most interviews focus solely on competency interviews

-If you go through this exercise, chances are you will be surprised at just how much a new hire costs, and how long it can take to recover from hiring the wrong person.
-While Topgrading can’t guarantee success with every new hire, following the methodology greatly increases your chances of hiring high quality candidates.
+If you go through this exercise, chances are you will be surprised at just how much a new hire costs and how long it can take to recover from hiring the wrong person.
+While Topgrading can’t guarantee success with every new hire, following the methodology greatly increases your chances of hiring high-quality candidates.
+Even if following this process increases the amount of time dedicated to your interviewing process, it makes up for it in the long term as you avoid bad hires and retain top talent.

-If you are interested in learning more about the Topgrading process please read my colleague Alan Gehringer’s blog post from earlier this year and visit Topgrading.com.
-There is no question that implementing Topgrading methodologies in your organization requires investment in time and resources, but chances are you can’t afford not to do this.
+If you want to learn more about the Topgrading process, please read my colleague Alan Gehringer’s blog post from earlier this year and visit Topgrading.com.
+There is no question that implementing Topgrading methodologies in your organization requires investment in time and resources.
+Still, chances are you can’t afford not to do this as the cost of a bad hire far outweighs this investment in time.

 Rhythm Systems Employee Engagement Resource Center